Bulgaria, EU's least vaccinated nation, faces deadly surge

 Bulgaria, EU’s least vaccinated nation, faces deadly surgeNew

-VELIKO TARNOVO, Bulgaria (AP) — Standing outside a rundown public hospital in northern Bulgaria, the chief vaccination nurse voices a sad reality about her fellow Bulgarians: “They don’t believe in vaccines.”
-Bulgaria has one of the highest coronavirus death rates in the 27-nation European Union and is facing a new, rapid surge of infections due to the more infectious delta variant.
-Despite that, people in this Balkan nation are the most hesitant in bloc to get vaccinated against COVID-19.
-Only 20% of adults in Bulgaria, which has a population of 7 million, have so far been fully vaccinated.
-That places it last in the entire EU, which has an average fully vaccinated rate of 69%.
+VELIKO TARNOVO, Bulgaria (AP) — The chief vaccination nurse at a hospital in northern Bulgaria voices a sad reality about her fellow citizens.
+She says “they don’t believe in vaccines.”
+Bulgaria has one of the highest coronavirus death rates in the 27-nation European Union and is facing a rapid surge of infections due to the more infectious delta variant.
+But people in this Balkan nation are the most hesitant in bloc to get vaccinated against COVID-19.
+Only 20% of adults in Bulgaria have so far been fully vaccinated.
+That places it last in the entire European Union which has an average fully vaccinated rate of 69%.